Pale Blue Dot: Background

-Voyager 1 was expected to work only through the Saturn encounter.
+Voyager 1 was expected to communicate only through the Saturn encounter.
 When the spacecraft passed the planet in 1980, Sagan proposed the idea of the space probe taking one last picture of Earth.
-He acknowledged that such a picture would not have had much scientific value, as the Earth would appear too small for Voyager's cameras to make out any detail, but it would be meaningful as a perspective on humanity's place in the universe.
+He acknowledged that such a picture would not have much scientific value, as the Earth would appear too small for Voyager's cameras to make out any detail, but it would be meaningful as a perspective on humanity's place in the universe.

-Although many in NASA's Voyager program were supportive of the idea, there were concerns that taking a picture of Earth so close to the Sun risked damaging the spacecraft's imaging system irreparably.
-It was not until 1989 that Sagan's idea was put in motion, but then instrument calibrations delayed the operation further, and the personnel who devised and transmitted the radio commands to Voyager 1 were also being laid off or transferred to other projects.
-Finally, NASA Administrator Richard Truly interceded to ensure that the photograph was taken.
+Many in NASA's Voyager program were already supportive of the idea.
+Unaware of Sagan's proposal, University of Arizona's planetary scientist Carolyn Porco had a similar idea after becoming a member of the program in 1983, and had been inquiring openly about its possibility as early as 1985.
+However, there were concerns that taking a picture of Earth so close to the Sun risked damaging the spacecraft's imaging system irreparably.
+It was not until 1989 that the idea was put in motion, but then instrument calibrations delayed the operation further, and the personnel who devised and transmitted the radio commands to Voyager 1 were also being laid off or transferred to other projects.
+Richard Truly, then the NASA Administrator, interceded to ensure that the photograph was taken.
 A proposal to continue to photograph Earth as it orbited the Sun was rejected.